-OSSR is pleased to announce the 2016-2017 Research Grant Support Program-Social Sciences (RGSP-SS).
+OSSR is pleased to announce the 2018 Seed Grant Program.
 Applications will contribute to the continued growth of the Social Sciences as a research community through the identification, development and submission of external funding proposals.
 Interdisciplinary applications for social science research will be welcomed.
 Applications can be downloaded from the link above.

 For Doctoral Dissertation Opportunities, scroll to the bottom.

 These grants aim to establish editions and translations of significant philosophical, historical, literary, and artistic materials.
 Applicants must include at least one editor or translator and one other collaborating scholar.
 These grants support full-time or part-time activities for periods of one to three years.
 Applications are due December 7, 2016.

 Collaborative Research Grants support interpretive humanities research undertaken by two or more scholars.
 Applications are due December 7, 2016.

 Public Humanities Projects grants support projects that bring the ideas and insights of the humanities to life for general audiences.
 Projects must engage humanities scholarship to illuminate significant themes in disciplines such as history, literature, ethics, and art, or to address challenging issues in contemporary life.
 Deadline is January 11, 2017.